 Community expectations for early science with Rubin are high due to the transformative nature of the LSST data and the densely-sampled observations planned during the commissioning period.
-Rubin Observatory's Early Science Program was conceived to provide Rubin data rights holders with early access to the data products and services necessary to produce highimpact science during the time between commissioning, through, and including, the first data release, Data Release 1 (DR1).
+Rubin Observatory's Early Science Program was conceived to provide Rubin data rights holders with early access to the data products and services necessary to produce highimpact science during the period from the beginning of commissioning through the conclusion of the first year of the LSST.